Cover photo: Kevin Hackert on Unsplash

 Besides, there’s much to learn about their safety and reliability as the hydrogen employed in the fuel cells is a very flammable gas.

-For quite a while, hydrogen has been lauded as a sustainable alternative to traditional jet fuel, either as a combustible fuel or used to generate electricity.
+For quite a while, hydrogen has been lauded as a sustainable alternative to traditional jet fuel, either as a combustible or to generate electricity.

 It started in the mid-20th century, but the aviation industry has faced significant obstacles, mainly hydrogen’s low energy density compared to kerosene, and of course prices of the latter.